khmaher/HPC_dada2/README.md

   <br>
   <font size="4"><b>3.1) Create a working directory and load your data</b></font>
   <br>
-  You should work in the directory '/fastdata' on BESSEMER as this allows shared access to your files and commands, useful for troubleshooting.
+  You should work in the directory '/mnt/parscratch' on STANAGE as this allows shared access to your files and commands, useful for troubleshooting.

-  Check if you already have a directory in '/fastdata' by running the command exactly as it appears below.
+  Check if you already have a directory in '/mnt/parscratch' by running the command exactly as it appears below.

   ```
-  ls /fastdata/$USER
+  ls /mnt/parscratch/users/$USER
   ```

   If you receive the message
   ```
-  ls: cannot access /fastdata/<user>: No such file or directory
+  ls: cannot access /mnt/parscratch/users/<user>: No such file or directory
   ```
-  Then you need to create a new folder in '/fastdata' using the command exactly as it appears below:
+  Then you need to create a new folder in '/mnt/parscratch' using the command exactly as it appears below:

   ```
-  mkdir -m 0755 /fastdata/$USER
+  mkdir -m 0755 /mnt/parscratch/users/$USER
   ```

   Create new subdirectories to keep your scripts, data files, and R objects organised:
   ```
-  mkdir /fastdata/$USER/my_project
+  mkdir /mnt/parscratch/users/$USER/my_project
-  mkdir /fastdata/$USER/my_project/scripts
+  mkdir /mnt/parscratch/users/$USER/my_project/scripts
-  mkdir /fastdata/$USER/my_project/raw_data
+  mkdir /mnt/parscratch/users/$USER/my_project/raw_data
-  mkdir /fastdata/$USER/my_project/working_data
+  mkdir /mnt/parscratch/users/$USER/my_project/working_data
-  mkdir /fastdata/$USER/my_project/R_objects
+  mkdir /mnt/parscratch/users/$USER/my_project/R_objects
   ```
   <br>
   <font size="4"><b>3.2) Required data inputs</b></font>